dloscutoff/pip/docs/Example programs.md

 ## [FizzBuzz](https://codegolf.stackexchange.com/questions/58615/1-2-fizz-4-buzz)

-    LhP J["Fizz""Buzz"]X!*++i%^35|i
+    LhP J["Fizz""Buzz"]X!*Ui%^35|i

 #### Explanation:

     Lh                              Loop 100 times:
       P                             Print this expression:
                              ^35    35, split into a list of characters [3;5]
-                          ++i%       Increment i and take its new value mod each of those numbers !*           Logically negate each value (0 -> 1, nonzero -> 0) ["Fizz""Buzz"]X             String-multiply "Fizz" and "Buzz", itemwise, by the above The result is a list containing "Fizz" or "" depending on i%3 and "Buzz" or "" depending on i%5 J                            Join that list into a string
+                          Ui%       Increment i and take its new value mod each of those numbers !*          Logically negate each value (0 -> 1, nonzero -> 0) ["Fizz""Buzz"]X            String-multiply "Fizz" and "Buzz", itemwise, by the above The result is a list containing "Fizz" or "" depending on i%3 and "Buzz" or "" depending on i%5 J                           Join that list into a string
                                 |i  Logical or with i (i.e. use the number if the resulting string is "")

 ## [Translate alphanumeric phone numbers](http://codegolf.stackexchange.com/q/21327/16766)